The Cambridge Judge Business School PhD programme

 Specialising via a PhD pathway

 From the start of your masters year, you become a member of one of the seven 'PhD pathways' within the School:

 These pathways - which have specific coursework requirements - are associated with well-established academic communities and learned societies that host major job market conferences, and each feeds into clearly identifiable departments in business schools around the world.

 All PhD and MRes (Master of Research) students, as well as a number of MPhil research students, are fully funded through scholarships covering fees and maintenance.

-CJBS offers four scholarships for research students funded by the UK's Economic and Social Science Research Council (ESRC).
+CJBS offers a number of scholarships for research students funded by the UK's Economic and Social Science Research Council (ESRC).
 These prestigious scholarships are open to UK and EU applicants.
 The wider University of Cambridge offers many additional funding sources for domestic and international students, such as Gates Cambridge Scholarships.